(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

 This is also the perfect way to enjoy the outdoors while not giving up the amenities you’d find at a hotel.
-If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review of Getaway House, and what you actually need to bring including a complete packing checklist for you to have the perfect Getaway.
+If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review, and what to pack for Getaway House including a complete packing checklist for you to have the perfect Getaway.

 what is getaway

 Getaway is a tiny cabin nestled in nature, just a few hours from the city.
 The mini escape promises to help you disconnect from your normal life and get back to nature, relax, rejuvenate and recharge.
 From beginning to end you don’t need to interact with a soul if you don’t want to.
 Getaway wants to be part of your wellness routine, and they make it so easy (and affordable) to do so!

 - Balance: Making cities, technology and work even better through nature, disconnection and rest

 - Simplicity: Doing nothing and embracing everything

 - Ritual: Creating the time and space you need to explore, appreciate and wonder

 - Leisure: Marrying the curiosity of a pioneer with the humility of a houseguest

 - Austin/San Antonio